e32wong/TwitchPlaysFEH/README.md

 Place the three files including ``fullchain.pem``, ``privkey.pem`` and ``my-ca.der`` under the ``pem`` folder.

+To check the expirary date of the certificate:

+``openssl x509 -enddate -noout -in fullchain.pem``

 # Getting things to run - Dynamic OBS Overlay

 Simply run ``execute.sh`` and it will automatically host a web server for you.